 In addition to managing the investments for clients, many (but not all) RIAs often do comprehensive financial planning which includes retirement planning, tax planning, estate planning, college planning, etc.

 It is important for you to ask the RIA firm that you are interviewing if they do comprehensive financial planning along with investment management.

 RIAs do not accept any form of commissions for compensation.
 Rather, they are paid through a “fee-only” structure.
 This can be in the form of a percentage of the overall assets managed or through an hourly rate.

 Working with ML&R Wealth Management

 Once you understand these responsibilities and qualifications for a Registered Investment Advisor, you are ready to find the right RIA for your investment needs.
 At ML&R Wealth Management, we provide fee-only wealth management services, including comprehensive financial planning and investment management that focuses on evidence-based investment strategies while prioritizing your goals and values.
-In addition to providing financial services to individuals, couples, and families, we also offer investment and fiduciary services to nonprofits and corporate 401(k)s.
+In addition to providing wealth management services in Austin to individuals, couples, and families, we also offer investment and fiduciary services to nonprofits and corporate 401(k)s.

 If you would like to engage with a Registered Investment Advisor, ML&R Wealth Management can help you achieve your financial goals through comprehensive financial planning and investment management.
 Please contact us today to set up your free consultation.